evanezcent/Face-Mask-Detection/README.md

 ## To-do
 - Find out how to make camera can detect face when using **mask**
+- Train new model
+- Find new dataset

 > Inspired by : [geoboom](https://github.com/geoboom/facemask-workshop)